PagerDuty/incident-response-docs/docs/training/incident_commander.md

 Note that the arrival of a more qualified person does NOT necessarily mean a change in incident command.

+### End of Call Sign-Off
+At the end of an incident, you should announce to everyone on the call that you are ending the call at this time, and provide information on where followup discussion can take place.
+It's also customary to thank everyone.

+> Ok everyone, we're ending the call at this time.
+Please continue any followup discussion on Slack.
+Thanks everyone.

+## Handling Problems
+Things don't always go smoothly on incident response calls, so as an Incident Commander you need to be prepared for instances where the conversation gets derailed, either intentionally or unintentionally.
+Here are some procedures and lingo you can follow when things get disruptive, in order to get things back on track.

 ### Maintaining Order
 Often times on a call people will be talking over one another, or an argument on the correct way to proceed may break out.
 As Incident Commander it's important that order is maintained on a call.
 The Incident Commander has the power to remove someone from the call if necessary (even if it's the CEO).
 But often times you just need to remind people to speak one at a time.
 Sometimes the discussion can be healthy even if it starts as an argument, but you shouldn't let it go on for too long.